 Numbers, pictures, and workout logs will reveal to you that yes you are actually making progress even though you may not be feeling it in your day-to-day life.

 I take progress pictures about once a month if I remember, and they’re a huge reason I’m still motivated to this day.
-I know there’s a lot of people out there who don’t like them because it causes you to really scrutinize your body, but once you see the slightest change from how you looked a month ago, it’ll change your mentality almost instantly.
+I know there’s a lot of people out there who don’t like them because it causes you to really scrutinize your body, but once you see the slightest change from how you looked a month ago or how far you’ve come in a year, it’ll change your mentality almost instantly.

 If you’re trying to lose weight, weighing yourself can be a good indicator of how you’re doing, but is also might not be the best thing to do.
 If you’re into weighing yourself on the daily, here’s my one piece of advice for you: do not let the number on the scale dictate your day.
 If that number isn’t where you want it to be or if it’s up from yesterday, that’s okay!